For the purposes of this chapter, words and terms used herein shall be interpreted as follows:

 - ZONING OFFICER

-- The person charged with the duty of enforcing the provisions of this Chapter 270, Zoning, and any officially designated assistant.
+- The person charged with the duty of enforcing the provisions of this chapter, and any officially designated assistant.

 - ZONING ORDINANCE

-- The West Manheim Township Zoning Ordinance, as amended (this chapter).
+- The Swatara Township Zoning Ordinance, as amended.

 Editor's Note: See 33 U.S.C. § 1251 et seq.